SystemsApproach/security/key-distro.rst

 public key.
 You can see how starting from a very small number of keys (in this case, just Bob’s) you could build up a large set of trusted keys over time.
-Bob in this case is playing the role often referred to as a *certification authority* (CA), and much of today’s Internet security depends on CAs.
-VeriSign is one well-known commercial CA.
+Bob in this case is playing the role often referred to as a *certificate authority* (CA), and much of today’s Internet security depends on CAs.
+There are many commercial and non-profit CAs in widespread use today.
+You may also see CA expanded as *certification authority*—the two expansions are equivalent.

 One thing to note about the above example is that we have to know two things about Bob.
 First, we need to know his public key so that we can verify that certain messages were originated by Bob.
-But we also have to know that Bob is trustworthy enough to make statements about the keys of others, which is where certification authorities (rather than random individuals) come into play.
+But we also have to know that Bob is trustworthy enough to make statements about the keys of others, which is where certificate authorities (rather than random individuals) come into play.
 We return to this topic below.

 One of the major standards for certificates is known as X.509.
 This